IRLP Remote

 ./install-ra

 Follow the directions in the script.
-The script takes about 30 minutes to complete.
+The script can take about 20 minutes to complete.

 Once complete, you will have a web server running on port 15426.
 To access the control page of your node from outside, you will need to make sure that TCP port 15426 is forwarded through your router.
 This was an old port used by IRLP in the past, so maybe your node already has it forwarded.